pustotnik/zenmake/docs/introduction.rst

 Details about reasons to create this project can be found :ref:`here<why>`.

-It uses WAF as internal engine.
-It's for C/C++ projects now but may be later some other languages will be added.
-Especially WAF supports a lot of other programming languages for building.

 Main features
 -------------
     - Easy to use and flexible build config as python (.py) or as yaml file.